jroell/auto-wiki/api/README.md

-# 🚀 DeepWiki API
+# 🚀 AutoWiki API

-This is the backend API for DeepWiki, providing smart code analysis and AI-powered documentation generation.
+This is the backend API for AutoWiki, providing smart code analysis and AI-powered documentation generation.

 ## ✨ Features